 Note: Students enrolling in any course required for a major in the Bachelor of Commerce degree must have completed all prerequisite courses with a minimum of "C-" or better.
 In exceptional circumstances the Program Chair may waive this requirement on a case by case basis.

-- COMM 100-3 Introduction to Canadian Business - MATH 150-3 Finite Mathematics for Business and Economics or MATH 220-3 Linear Algebra - MATH 152-3 Calculus for Non-majors or MATH 100-3 Calculus I
+MATH 150-3 Finite Mathematics for Business and Economics or MATH 220-3 Linear Algebra